 Concerns for the welfare of children whilst not in school during the Covid-19 pandemic have already been highlighted by government officials, schools and numerous other child centered organisations, services and charities; in particular a child’s access to food in the absence of receiving a school meal.

 Whilst this is hugely worrying, concerns have also been raised to increased risk of harm to children in other situations they may be subject to whilst not in school and in lock down:

-- Neglect and Abuse (increase where it already exists)
+- Neglect and Abuse (new + where it already exists)

 - Crime & Anti-Social Behaviour (involved/victim of)

-- Online bullying, grooming and cyber risks (increase in screen time)
+- Online bullying, grooming/radicalisation and cyber risks (increased screen time)

-It is also recognised that social distancing/disconnection and lock-down isolation could have a significant affect on young people’s mental health and well-being, and/or that of other family members, which could also impact on them.
+It is also recognised that social distancing and disconnection resulting from lock-down and isolation may have a significant affect on young people’s mental health and well-being, and/or that of other family members, which could also impact on them.

-Here we bring together a variety of credible experts and organisations offering useful information, resources and advice to support professionals, families and children, particularly through this challenging time; this includes resources to support teachers with remote-teaching, professional development and personal well-being.
+Here we bring together a host of information, advice and resources from credible experts and organisations to support professionals, families and children through this challenging time; this includes resources to support teachers with remote-teaching, professional development and personal well-being.

 The information is set out in sections, with general information below in this column, and information for teachers/partners, parents/carers and young people in the opposite column.

-Please share with colleagues and professional networks – we kindly ask you to share all relevant information with parent and pupil/youth networks as a way of staying engaged and connected with them, giving support during this challenging time.
+Please share with colleagues and professional networks – we kindly ask you to share all relevant information with parent and pupil/youth networks as a way of staying engaged, connected and supporting them during this challenging time.

-Concerns for the Safety and Welfare of a Child
+Concerns for the Safety & Welfare of a Child

 Disruptions to services during the Covid-19 pandemic will undoubtedly affect managing and prioritising safeguarding reports and responses – however, we must continue to protect children through our local children’s services referral and reporting processes provided in the links below.